lyndon025/playtested/src/content/article/legacy/2023-05-16-a-potential-goty-for-2023--full-review---the-legend-of-zelda-tears-of-the-kingdom.md

 slug: 2023-05-16-a-potential-goty-for-2023-full-review-the-legend-of-zelda-tears-of-the-kingdom
 title: 'A potential GOTY for 2023 | Full Review - The Legend of Zelda: Tears of the Kingdom'
 game: 'The Legend of Zelda: Tears of the Kingdom'
-description: 'The Legend of Zelda: Tears of the Kingdom (NS)'
+description: 'The Legend of Zelda: Tears of the Kingdom is an action-adventure game and the much awaited sequel to 2017’s award-winning game The Legend of Zelda: Breath of the Wild, boasting the same core gameplay mechanics including open world exploration and a non-linear story.'
 featured: true
 gallery:
   - /images/reviews/legacy/2023-05-16-a-potential-goty-for-2023--full-review---the-legend-of-zelda-tears-of-the-kingdom-0.avif